A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 Climbing Gym: The Vsion is a great bouldering gym in Canmore: Steep, good music, motivated owner (Dung can climb circles around all of us).
 The Sally Borden gym at the Baff Center in Banff is good for roped climbing, but it's pretty small.
 Nice staff, full workout facilities if you want to chuck some discs.

 Gear Up rents most basic mountaineering gear (boots, ice axes, crampons, etc) if you need some in a hurry, nice to have this service in a local shop.
+The staff there is also knowledgable about touring gear (re-does skins, mounts bindings, etc), good people.

 Grocery Stores: Marras on main street is GONE.
 Sobey's (used to be IGA) and Safeway are both monolithic big city style stores; Safeway does have the better selection.
 The Railway Deli is a good place to stock up on cheese, meat, bread and euro-food.
+Nutters (in the strip mall across from the Drake and the Rose and Crown) has a lot of organic produce in a small space (well, it's about 1/500th the size of the average Whole Foods but at twice the price).

 Buy Cheap Outdoor Gear: Switching Gear often has great deals due to local sponsored athletes surreptitiously selling surplus sponsor swag (seriously).